THANKSGIVING SPECIAL: 15% OFF EVERYTHING IN OUR ONLINE SHOP WITH COUPON CODE THANKS15

 440C is tempered at a temperature range of 302-698°F (150-370°C) where several levels of hardness and mechanical properties can be obtained.
 Tempering in the range of 797-1049°F (425-565°C) reduces impact strength and corrosion resistance and should be avoided.

-440C tempering diagram440C tempering diagram
+440C tempering diagram

 To reduce the austenite content in 440C stainless steel it can be treated in sub-zero temperatures.
 This procedure should be done before tempering this steel grade either by deep or shallow cryogenic treatment.